danlipsa/foamvis/README.txt

   GL_ARB_texture_float

 On Linux, run:
-'glxinfo' to check capabilities of the drivers and 'lspci | grep VGA' to see the what graphics card you have in your system
+'glxinfo | less' to check capabilities of the drivers and 'lspci | grep VGA' to see the what graphics card you have in your system

 Compile